raviteja-ganta/raviteja-ganta/_posts/2020-12-27-Word-Embeddings.md

 ### Generating Word Embeddings:

-Below are architectures we will go through
+Below is the architecture we will go through

 * Word2Vec Skip-Gram model

-* Word2Vec Skip-Gram model with negative sampling